-(Bloomberg) -- Unilever abandoned a plan to leave the U.K. for a single headquarters in the Netherlands after shareholders rebelled, in a major embarrassment for Chief Executive Officer Paul Polman’s vision of reshaping the company through dealmaking.
+(Bloomberg) -- Unilever abandoned a plan to leave the U.K. for a single headquarters in the Netherlands after shareholders rebelled, torpedoing Chief Executive Officer Paul Polman’s vision of reshaping the company through dealmaking.

 The about-face follows mounting opposition from fund managers at Columbia Threadneedle, Legal & General Investment Management, Schroders and other firms, which faced having to sell Unilever shares once the company dropped out of benchmark U.K. stock indexes.
-The company’s U.K.-listed shares rose as much as 1.3 percent early Friday.
+The company’s U.K.-listed shares fell as much as 1.1 percent.

 “This is somewhat humiliating -- or at least humbling -- for CEO Paul Polman, and may accelerate his retirement from the company,” Investec analyst Eddy Hargreaves said in emailed comments.
 The maker of Ben & Jerry’s ice cream and Dove soap had previously begun a search for a successor to the chief, who is Dutch and has served as CEO since 2009.

 The decision hands a much-needed political win to Prime Minister Theresa May as she tries to stem a corporate exodus after the Brexit vote.
-While the company had insisted that the move was not tied to the U.K.’s plan to leave the European Union and wouldn’t affect employment meaningfully, the planned departure was a symbolically significant blow to May’s vision of an outward-looking post-Brexit economy.
+While the company had insisted that the move was not tied to the U.K.’s plan to leave the European Union and wouldn’t affect employment meaningfully, the planned departure of one of Britain’s largest companies undermined May’s vision of an outward-looking post-Brexit economy.
 Unilever operates in 190 countries and has kept dual headquarters since its creation from the 1930 merger of Margarine Unie of the Netherlands and U.K. soapmaker Lever Brothers.

 Leaving the London headquarters would almost certainly have eliminated Unilever’s membership in U.K. benchmark stock indexes.
 That posed a problem for British investment funds that track gauges like the FTSE 100, which would have been required to sell their holdings, potentially tying Unilever up in controversy over compensation for any losses.
 Shareholders were set to vote on the plan at the end of the month.

 To contact the reporters on this story: Eric Pfanner in London at email@example.com;Lisa Pham in London at firstname.lastname@example.org